adrianyau/Final-Capstone-Project/README.md

    - Job Levels:
      - 1: Entry-Level
        - Little or no experience
-       - Basic tasks, learning, training
+       - Basic tasks, learning, and training
      - 2: Associate
        - Some experience and higher level of competency than entry-level
-       - More complex tasks, perform regular duties, support senior staff
+       - More complex tasks, perform regular duties, and support senior staff
      - 3: Mid-Level
        - Specialized knowledge, work independently
        - Manage and contribute to projects